2103 Patent Examination Process [R-10.2019]

 IV.
 EVALUATE APPLICATION FOR COMPLIANCE WITH 35 U.S.C.
 112

 A. Determine Whether the Claimed Invention Complies with 35 U.S.C.
 112(b) or Pre-AIA 35 U.S.C.
 112, Second Paragraph Requirements

 35 U.S.C.
-112(b) contains two separate and distinct requirements: (A) that the claim(s) set forth the subject matter applicants regard as the invention, and (B) that the claim(s) particularly point out and distinctly claim the invention.
+112(b) contains two separate and distinct requirements: (A) that the claim(s) set forth the subject matter the inventor or a joint inventor regards as the invention, and (B) that the claim(s) particularly point out and distinctly claim the invention.
 An application will be deficient under the first requirement of 35 U.S.C.
-112(b) when evidence including admissions, other than in the application as filed, shows that an applicant has stated what they regard the invention to be is different from what is claimed (see MPEP § 2171 - MPEP § 2172.01).
+112(b) when evidence outside the application as filed, e.g., admissions, shows that the inventor or a joint inventor regards the invention to be different from what is claimed (see MPEP § 2171 - MPEP § 2172.01).

 An application fails to comply with the second requirement of 35 U.S.C.
 112(b) when the claims do not set out and define the invention with a reasonable degree of precision and particularity.
 In this regard, the definiteness of the language must be analyzed, not in a vacuum, but always in light of the teachings of the disclosure as it would be interpreted by one of ordinary skill in the art.
 Applicant’s claims, interpreted in light of the disclosure, must reasonably apprise a person of ordinary skill in the art of the invention.